-Petrified Forest National Park was established first as a national monument on December 8, 1906 by Theodore Roosevelt.
+Petrified Forest National Park, located in Arizona, was established first as a national monument on December 8, 1906 by Theodore Roosevelt.
 It was later designated as a national park on December 9, 1962.
 With 221,390 acres, this national park is home to hundreds of plants, animals, historical sites, and most notably the largest concentration of petrified wood in the world.
 According to the National Park Website, there are over 10,000 years of human history found in this park with over 800 archeological sites.
 In addition to this rich history, the park also crosses over a segment of the historic Route 66 alignment.
 As you drive the length of this desert landscape, you will get to see varying layers of geologic formations and colors.
 As it is “part of the Painted Desert, the Petrified Forest National Park features a strangely beautiful landscape.
 Erosion has sculpted and shaped intriguing landforms, revealing a treasure trove of fossils within multi-colored layers.”
 To avoid the desert heat, plan your trip in the winter, early spring, or late fall.

 Top Photography Locations and Sights at Petrified Forest National Park: